Leopold-007/Moving_motion-detector/README.md

 # Motion detector

-This is a project to demonstrate motion detectors for detecting moving people.
+This is a project to demonstrate motion detectors for sensing a person moving around in a room.

-## Motivation

-I must develop an IoT prototype to detect people moving around in a room.

-## Motion detectors
+## Sensors

 I often go shopping at [Akizuki-Denshi](http://akizukidenshi.com/) in Akihabara, Tokyo.
 The company sells sensors at low prices.
 Thanks a lot to Akizuki-Denshi!
 The company has been saveing my life!